EGI-Federation/documentation/content/en/users/communities/dmcc/_index.md

 at CERN.
 For more details, please refer to the [Contend Distribution](../../compute/content-distribution/) documentation.

-The following alternative solutions to share scientific software in the EGI Infrastructure are also possible:
+The following alternative solutions for sharing scientific software in the EGI Infrastructure are also available:

 * Use the [EGI Applications Database](https://appdb.egi.eu/) (AppDB): either [packaging your application in a custom Virtual Machine](../../compute/cloud-compute/images/)